hpssjellis/j-zoom-scale-pgb-helloworld/README.md

 j-zoom-scale-pgb-helloworld
 ======

+May 11, 2014

+It really really really bugs me that I can't get a simple viewport working in Phonegap Build for Android when it works by default on the iPad.
+So....
+I made a hacked version of pich zoom for the Android Phonegapp Build.
+It uses touchStart, touches array, clientX to get the difference in the distances between 2 finders touching the screen.
+It then uses webkittransform zoom and translate to scale the entire page.

+Bit of a hack but does work in Phonegap Build without the 3.4 Mg Hammer.js

 Bad News:

 Sorry to say but presently Jan 16, 2014 I can not get Phonegap Build to zoom on my Android Galaxy S3, even though it looks like it should be easy by just changing the meta tag to user-scalable=yes and setting a maximum-scale=5